rsanandres/Raphael-San-Andres-Portfolio/README.md

 About
 =============================

 My name is Raphael San Andres and I am a recent UCLA graduate where I got a B.S. in Statistics.
 At UCLA, I have had the opportunity to use statistical models to identify trends in data in Python and R as well as present my findings in various visual forms such as PowerPoints, Tableau, and RShiny applets.
+I have also worked on creating Neural Networks, Natural Language Processing, and Machine Learning models which includes my completion of a Deep Learning Specialization from Coursera.
 This is my portfolio for side projects that I have completed since graduating from UCLA.

 ----------------------------------